 - Pierce County Index of Inventories and Appraisements, Book A, 1875-1911.

-- Pierce County Marriages from newspapers 1885-1886.Testators: Georgia Day, Luther Greenleaf, A. C. White, Cader Powell, George Robertson, James Thomas, Josiah Peeples, Lymus Murdock, Marlin Sweat.
+Digital Images of Pierce County Wills.Testators: Georgia Day, Luther Greenleaf, A. C. White, Cader Powell, George Robertson, James Thomas, Josiah Peeples, Lymus Murdock, Marlin Sweat.

 Databases for Genealogists on Georgia's Largest Genealogy Website